Preparing for your Visit

 Volunteers take turns cooking group meals and washing up afterwards in the Healing Centre’s large indoor kitchen.
 Vegan and gluten-free options are available.

 The camp has electricity from solar panels and a diesel back-up generator.
 They also have a satellite communication system for emergencies.
 But there is no indoor toilet, wifi, or cellphone access.
 Outhouses have been converted to the “composting type”.
 There is hot and cold running water in the bunkhouse for wash-up and showers.
 Visitors are asked to use the hot water sparingly and make a contribution to the donation jar to cover the cost of the propane used by the water heater.

 This is an action camp.
-The Unis’tot’en people and their allies have set up a “checkpoint,” closing the road to pipeline crews and those who don’t respect their protocol.
-The camp is not breaking any laws, but there have been threats by the authorities.
-While things have been quiet so far this year in terms of police and company activity the Camp remains in a state of alert.
+The Unist’ot’en people and their allies have set up a “checkpoint,” closing the road to pipeline crews and those who don’t respect their protocol.
+The camp is not breaking any laws, but there have been threats and violence committed by the RCMP on behalf of the oil and gas industry.
+The Camp remains in a state of high alert.
 Please be aware that the situation may change at any time.

 Be prepared to support non-violent direct action to delay or prevent unauthorized entry to the territory.

 No matter what the time of year there is always lots of work to be done.
 Priorities change with the seasons.
 Trapping, bucking and splitting wood for the stoves, cooking and cleaning are major activities in the winter in addition to maintaining the ongoing security of the Camp.